 The actual cost of this training with individualized participant pre-training and follow-up is over 1800 USD/person.
 In an effort to make this training inclusive and available to individuals and small agencies who work with children and families in need, this training is substantially subsidized through donations to our organization.
-If you or your agency are able, please consider adding a donation to your registration to help cover these costs (this option is available on the registration form online).
+If you or your agency are able, please consider adding a donation to your registration to help cover these costs.

 Programming runs from 9am to 4pm each day with a break 12pm to 1pm for lunch.
 Leaders are available for individual consultation 4pm to 5pm each day.

 09:00 — Introductions, Overview, and Ground Rules